sha0coder/pynasm/README.md

 ## TODO:

-- use pushad/popad on prologe/epiloge to isolate registers on functions
+- use pushad/popad on prologe/epiloge to isolate registers on functions?
-- support local vars?
+- support local vars
+- rax = [0x1a, 0x3b, 0xff, 0x00]
+- elif